Capacity and Community Building Gathering Resources

 2022

-This year’s program featured two intensive mornings.
-Len Pierre from the Katzie First Nation.
+Due to ongoing COVID considerations, this program was virtual and featured Len Pierre from the Katzie First Nation.
 “Len is an educator, consultant, TEDx Speaker, social activist, traditional knowledge keeper, and cultural practitioner.” (from Len’s site.)
-We have worked with Len on the Educators’ Forum and other projects in the past and were pleased to see what unfolded when we were together.
+We have worked with Len on numerous projects and were happy to be part of the learning that unfolded when we were together.

 2021